lrrr-omicron/ni/README.md

 ### ~/opt/ni and ~/opt/ni/ni-cmds

+Ignore the stuff in ni-cmds.
+You don't need it.

+wrappers now exist in ~/opt/ni for each ni-cmd.

+If you used to type ni-cmd whatever now just type ni-whatever

-You can run the stuff in ~/opt/ni directly ( except ni-use which needs to be sourced - see above )  the stuff in ~/opt/ni/ni-cmds must be prefixed with ni-cmd to run them.
-This was done so lots of ni-related-utility commands don't pollute your path.
+You can run the stuff in ~/opt/ni directly ( except ni-use which needs to be sourced - see above )

 An example of running a ni-cmd to ingest all uningested files in the notporn context and refresh all the html files from the .md files therein:

 ```
 $ source use notporn # only needs to be done once until you
                      # close your terminal or switch to another context
-$ ni-cmd reingest # This will totally f*ck up your notporn collection!
+$ ni-reingest # This will totally f*ck up your notporn collection!
 ck-293042304320932.jpg
 ```